-Adjusted EPS KPI and definition
+Adjusted EPS

 Adjusted EPS from core operational activities, as adjusted for non-cash items.
 A key measure of a company's underlying operating results from its property rental business and an indication of the extent to which current dividend payments are supported by earnings.
 See note 8 to the financial statements.